 Year 6 are getting ready for another jam-packed term full of great learning opportunities.
 SATs are just around the corner so it’s full steam ahead

 We will be getting our teeth in to a brilliant book by Louis Sachar ‘There’s a Boy in the Girls’ Bathroom’ for some of our English lessons.
 We will be spending one afternoon per week playing and applying our mathematical skills.
 The main focus of this term is our science topic – Electricity.
 We will be finding out about circuits and the precautions needed when working with electricity and learning about the fascinating life and work of Thomas Edison.

 Dates for your diary:

 You can help at home by practising spellings every week.
-Also don’t forget that we will continue to have English homework every Friday!
+Also don’t forget that we will continue to have English and Maths homework every Friday!

 Welcome back to a new school year!
 We hope you all enjoyed the summer holiday and are looking forward to the exciting, busy year of learning ahead.
 If you have any questions about any aspect of the year to come then please come and ask.

 We will be reading ‘Floodland’ by Marcus Sedgwick.
 It’s an exciting thriller about surviving in a sinking world.